 Melding different personalities

-In a recent Robert Half Finance & Accounting survey, 39 percent of chief financial officers said the greatest obstacle to cross-departmental collaboration their employees encounter is engaging with a variety of work styles and temperaments.
+In a recent Robert Half Finance & Accounting survey, 39 percent of CFOs said the greatest obstacle to cross-departmental collaboration their employees encounter is engaging with a variety of work styles and temperaments.

 Chances are your senior accountant has a different approach to projects than the company’s creative director or event planner.
 But that’s not a bad thing.
 Businesses often thrive on diversity of opinion and thought processes.
 However, it’s easy for employees to slip into a comfort zone within their own departments, which is why finance managers should encourage staff to get out and mingle.